 - 1. From the Systems > Overview page, select a client. - 2.
 From the system details page of the client, navigate to the Software > SP Migration tab. - 3.
-Select the target migration path and click [Select Channels]. - 4.
-From the Service Pack Migration Channels page select the correct base channel, including Mandatory Child Channels and any additional Optional Child Channels. - 5.
+Select the target migration path and click [Select Channels].

+- 4. From the Service Pack Migration Channels page select the correct base channel, including Mandatory Child Channels and any additional Optional Child Channels. - 5.
 OPTIONAL: Check Allow Vendor Change to allow packages that have changed vendors to be installed.
-If this occurs, a notification is shown with details before the migration is started. - 6.
-Click [Schedule Migration] when your channels have been configured properly.
+If this occurs, a notification is shown with details before the migration is started. +